ryantd42/NY-Legislative-Git/2023/S1039A-2023/bill.md

   January 9, 2023
   ___________

- Introduced  by  Sen. JACKSON -- read twice and ordered printed, and when printed to be committed to the Committee on Civil Service and Pensions
+ Introduced  by Sens.
+JACKSON, MANNION -- read twice and ordered printed, and when printed to be committed to the Committee on Civil Service and Pensions -- reported favorably from said committee  and  committed  to the  Committee  on  Finance  --  committee  discharged,  bill amended, ordered reprinted as amended and recommitted to said committee

  AN ACT to amend the civil service law, in relation to hearing procedures for certain public employees

   THE PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND  ASSEM- BLY, DO ENACT AS FOLLOWS:

   Section  1.
-Subdivision  2 of section 75 of the civil service law, as amended by chapter 226 of the laws of 1994, is amended and a new  subdi- vision 2-b is added to read as follows:
+Subdivision  2  and  paragraph  (a) of subdivision 2-a of section 75 of the civil service law, subdivision 2 as amended by chapter 226 of the laws of 1994 and paragraph (a) of subdivision 2-a as added by chapter 674 of the laws of 2022, are amended and a new  subdivision  2-b is added to read as follows:
   2. Procedure;  NEW  YORK CITY EMPLOYEES.
 [An] FOR ANY EMPLOYEE IN THE SERVICE OF THE CITY OF NEW YORK DESCRIBED IN PARAGRAPH  (A),  (B),  (C), (D),  OR  (E) OF SUBDIVISION ONE OF THIS SECTION, IF SUCH employee [who]